wesleycamargo/azure-docs.pt-br/articles/data-lake-analytics/data-lake-analytics-get-started-net-sdk.md

 <properties
-   pageTitle="Introdução à Análise Azure Data Lake usando o SDK do .NET | Azure" description="Saiba como usar o SDK do .NET para criar contas do Repositório Azure Data Lake, criar trabalhos da Análise Data Lake e enviar trabalhos escritos em U-SQL. " services="data-lake-analytics" documentationCenter="" authors="edmacauley"
+   pageTitle="Get started with Azure Data Lake Analytics using .NET SDK | Azure" description="Learn how to use the .NET SDK to create Data Lake Store accounts, create Data Lake Analytics jobs, and submit jobs written in U-SQL. " services="data-lake-analytics" documentationCenter="" authors="edmacauley"